 Here are several additional features only available in Adobe Acrobat:

 - Combining files

 - Creating bookmarks

 - Creating action buttons (e.g., navigation buttons and page view buttons)

 - Password protecting files

-As you can see, the choice to use Acrobat Reader or Acrobat Pro will depend on your needs.
-I use Acrobat Pro because I frequently convert PDFs to Word files, compare PDFs, and move pages within PDFs.
+As you can see, the choice to use Adobe Acrobat or Acrobat Reader will depend on your needs.

-If you are an Acrobat Pro beginner or would like to learn new skills, explore my Adobe Acrobat page for a variety of entry-level and advanced tutorials.
+If you are new to Adobe Acrobat or would like to finetune your skills, please visit my Adobe Acrobat page for a variety of entry-level and advanced tutorials.